-The decrease of \$19.5 million in accounts payable was due to a restructuring of the payables to suppliers.
+In fiscal year 2019 the decrease of \$19.5 million in accounts payable was due to a restructuring of the payables to suppliers.
 The increase of \$19.3 million in accrued interest is because the Commonwealth of Puerto Rico didn't make the payment corresponding to the GDB line of credit on this year.
 The increase of \$4.6 million in voluntary termination benefits was due to the acceptance of a group of employees of Act No. 211 from 2015.